Smart Landfill Cover

 Minimizing emissions through effective cover materials and practices

-Proper design, installation, and maintenance of landfill cover is one of the most effective tools available to keep methane from escaping into the atmosphere.
-When the cover is well designed and more uniform, it prevents gas from escaping through cracks or weak spots and instead directs it toward the gas collection system.
+Proper design, type, installation, and maintenance of landfill cover prevents gas from escaping through cracks or weak spots and instead directs it toward the gas collection system.
 This increases the amount of gas that can be captured and controlled.
 Some advanced cover systems can also help regulate pressure inside the landfill so gas flows more consistently toward collection points.

 The Problem: Active Face and Cover Type and Timing Goes Unregulated While Generating the Most Emissions